smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 It is not recommended to change this unless you know what you are doing.

 - Default: `"10s"`

-HTTP_SERVER_WRITE_TIMEOUT controls how long chainlink's API server may hold a socket open for writing a response to an HTTP request.
+HTTP_SERVER_WRITE_TIMEOUT controls how long Chainlink's API server can hold a socket open for writing a response to an HTTP request.
 This sometimes needs to be increased for pprof.